trustinyoon/2020-NBA-Chip-Predictor/README.md

 ax.set(ylabel="Regular Season League Ranking")

 Regular season team defense stat rankings seem to have much less variability than team offense stat rankings, and being ranked in the top 5-10 in these three categories can be a good indicator of a playoff champion.
 Defensive rebounding (DRB) is important, but slightly less important than limiting opponent field goal efficiency (O_eFG%) and overall defensive rating (DRtg).

+### Nature of Wins
+plt.figure(figsize=(10,5))
+plt.title("Team Wins League Rankings of Championship Teams since 2004") ax = sns.lineplot(x=chip_years.Year, y=chip_years['W'],label="W")
+sns.lineplot(x=chip_years.Year, y=chip_years['SRS'],label="SRS")
+plt.ylim(0, 30)
+ax.set(ylabel="Regular Season League Ranking")

+The amount of wins (W) and Simple Rating System (SRS) in the regular season seem to be the most consistent indicators of predicting a champion.
+It is rare for a championship team to rank outside the top 5 in number of regular season wins or SRS.

+## Models
+I used three models to compare across predictions:
+* Linear Regression
+* Random Forest
+* XGBoost

+## Conclusion
+### Limitations
+My main concern with the data is that the sample size of championship teams (16 playoff wins) is very small.
+This means that the best team in each model will always have an expected win count less than 16 which is obviously not sufficient to win the title.
+However, I interpreted the scores as a relative scale to see which team has the highest predicted value of wins as the champion.

+The models' MAE also varied upon each resplitting of test and train data.
+The values generally ranged between 2 and 3 for each model.
+I used the predictions and MAE's from a random trial for the summary findings.

+### Summary
+Using regular season stat league rankings, I found that being in the top league rankings of amount of Wins (W) and Simple Rating System (SRS) during the regular season are the best indicators of predicting the champion.
+In recent trends, a higher offensive rating than defensive rating has translated into a greater chance of winning the title as well.

+The best prediction performance was achieved by the Random Forest Regressor with a MAE of 2.65, and projected the Bucks as favorites for the title with 13 expected wins.
+XGBoost had a smaller Mean Absolute Error of 2.44, however it predicted that the 1st place Bucks would only win 9.3 games which is far off from the 16 needed for a championship.

+The Milwaukee Bucks were chosen by each model to be the favorite to win the title.
+The Lakers, Raptors, and Clippers are usually mixed in the standings behind the Bucks.

+### Future Work
+I plan to keep updating this dataset each year's champion and continue to refine the existing models and add new ones.
+There is a lot of room for improvement in the algorithms, parameters, and statistics I used considering this is my  first data science project with only 2 months of coding experience.